 Jumping should be fun and consistent.

-The first thing you need to do if you use gravity is increasing the value by times 2 to 10, because you don't want the player to feel like it has no weight.
+The first thing you need to do if you use gravity is to increase the value by times 2 to 10 because you don’t want the player to feel like it has no weight.

-The perfect jump for my game was to have a very quick boost upward and having a small window of low gravity at the end, so that you can decide where to go.
+The perfect jump for my game was to have a very quick boost upward and have a small window of low gravity at the end so that you can decide where to go.